knative/docs/docs/reference/serving.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ConcurrencyModel specifies the desired concurrency model
+<p>DeprecatedConcurrencyModel specifies the desired concurrency model
 (Single or Multi) for the
 Revision.
 Defaults to Multi.
 Deprecated in favor of ContainerConcurrency.</p>